Recently I wrote a blog post on my failures based on the concept of the “CV of Failures”. Inside, it contains key things or events I failed in.

 These happened a long time ago and I had to dig out my “repressed memories” of these incidences.

 She berated me from the get go saying I’m going out of my league.
 She used comments like ugly, skinny, nerd, look younger than her despite me being 2 years older.
+She also said I misrepresented my friendship with her by not making my intentions clear at the start.
 Well, I have to say she is honest…

 I didn’t know she was attached when I asked her out.
 During that encounter before finally rejecting me, she compared me with her boyfriend and how good he was and how bad I am.
 The comparison felt unnecessary and left a bad taste as a simple rejection would have sufficed.